You’re looking for your dream home. After months of searching, you find one you love. But there’s a catch.

 Air purification is essential when you do air quality testing and find a problem.

 The Austin Air HealthMate removes up to 99.97% of airborne contaminants, including mold spores.
-60 square feet of medical-grade HEPA will effectively remove mold spores from the air, while the blend of activated carbon and zeolite will take care of the mycotoxins that can occur when mold is present.
+60 square feet of medical-grade Certified HEPA Material will effectively remove mold spores from the air, while the blend of activated carbon and zeolite will take care of the mycotoxins that can occur when mold is present.

 Learn more about mold testing, remediation, and health impacts at www.MoldToolkit.com